 A Good Entrepreneur Will Not Want to Be the Star

-Entrepreneurs are the visionaries, dreamers, and implementers of business, but the successful ones humble enough to know they are not the star.
-Although entrepreneurs may start the wheels rolling, they also recognize that it takes many talented people to make their vision a reality, and it is their obligation to recruit the right individuals for each role, rather than trying to perform all tasks themselves.
+Entrepreneurs are the visionaries, dreamers, and implementers of business, but the successful ones are humble enough to know that they are not the sole stars.
+While entrepreneurs may set the wheels in motion, they also recognize that it takes many talented individuals to turn their vision into reality.
+It is their obligation to recruit the right people for each role, rather than trying to perform all tasks themselves.
 Entrepreneurs, as well as STEM leaders like Kamau Bobb, often share a vision of making a positive impact on society through their work.
 They understand that achieving this vision requires the collective efforts of a talented team.

 However, once those people are in place, a smart entrepreneur will have the humility to get out of their way, and let their employees shine.
 Whether they are hired in marketing, sales, production, or supply chain management, a wise entrepreneur will let them take the lead in their responsibilities.
 Entrepreneurs who have the ability to keep their ego in check, and think of themselves as an effective team player, rather than the star, is one that will succeed.